Xbox Series X restock date — track today on Twitter, Walmart, Target and more

-Finding Xbox Series X restock and then actually buying a console when you spot one is still very hard, despite it being months since the console's release.
+Locating an Xbox Series X restock and then actually buying a console when you spot one is still very hard, despite it being months since the console's release.
 But, there might be some light at the end of the tunnel.
-After a quiet week of Xbox Series X restock — retailers could be prepping new restocks for this week.
+After a quiet week of Xbox Series X restock — retailers could be prepping new restocks for the near future.

-Tom's Guide is here to help by keeping track of the latest Xbox Series X and Series S restock rumors, tips, and drops.
-We've also pulled together a suite of U.S. retailers so you have a one-stop shop for finding where to buy the Xbox Series X and Series S.
+However, we're here to help by keeping track of the latest Xbox Series X and Series S restock rumors, tips, and drops.
+We've also pulled together a list of U.S. retailers so you have a one-stop shop for finding where to buy the Xbox Series X and Series S.

 Where to buy Xbox Series X: Restock links and updates